 Then just start rolling the clay to make the shapes you need for your Christmas ornaments.
 On this snowman, for instance, I used round balls flattened for the body.

 You can also flatten larger pieces of clay and cut out shapes with a plastic knife like with the gingerbread man below.
-To create the candy cane strips, I used two long logs of red and white clay and twisted those together.

-The Sculpey Souffle Oven-Bake Clay will not dry out in the air so you can continue to work your pieces as long as you would like.
-I love the smooth feel of this clay and how forgiving it is when you work with it.
+Oven bake clay typically will not dry out in the air so you can continue to work your pieces as long as you would like.

-Once you have completed your pieces, just bake them in the oven according to the package directions.
+Once you have completed your clay ornaments, just bake them in the oven according to the package directions.
 I wanted my candy cane to stand up so I added a bit of aluminum foil to keep it level when baking.
 You can do this for any pieces that you may have hanging off.

 Bake the pieces right on the mat on a cookie sheet.
 Then allow them to cool.
 Once baked, the pieces will be firm and you will not be able to alter the shape any longer.

 I wanted to add a little something extra to the pieces so I added more of the Glitterific paint onto the clay pieces.
 Just paint right over them and allow to dry.
 Use any color of paint you would like.
-Allow to dry then use hot glue to secure to the hoops.
-You can add more snow paint at this point if needed to make your clay pieces appear to be sitting on the ground.

 Then use hot glue to secure lace around the outer edge of the ornament.